-The Yeti tumbler in tests held ice for 7-8 hours, which isn’t terrible, but compared to competitors like RTIC its a not really up to par for the price point.
+The Yeti tumbler in tests held ice for 7-8 hours, which isn’t terrible, but compared to competitors like RTIC, it a not really up to par for the price point.

 RTIC did a very poor job at keeping things hot, with coffee only seeming to stay hot for about 2 hours, which is a far cry from that of the Yeti tumbler.

-Yeti has lowered the price of their tumblers to get closer to other companies’ offerings allowing them to remain competitive in the niche overall and not just the high-end market.
+Yeti has lowered the price of their tumblers to get closer to other companies’ offerings, allowing them to remain competitive in the niche overall, not just the high-end market.

 They definitely are high-quality, and I have one sitting on the counter as I type this, so I chose this Yeti option at the end of the day.
-You can find Yeti tumblers for around 30 to 40 dollars depending on the options you choose.
+You can find Yeti tumblers for around 30 to 40 dollars, depending on your options.